MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 # Get started mounting a linux disk in WSL 2 (preview)

 If you want to access a Linux disk format that isn't supported by Windows, you can use WSL 2 to mount your disk and access its content.
-No more need to dual-boot.

 This tutorial will cover the steps to identify the disk and partition to attach to WSL2, how to mount them, and how to access them.